vnijs/radiant/base/app/transform.Rmd

 7. Median split: create a new factor with two levels (Above and Below) that splits the variable values at the median
 8. Deciles: create a new factor with 10 levels (deciles) that splits the variable values at the 10th, 20th, ..., 90th percentiles.

-### Normalize

-Choose `Normalize` from the `Transformation type` drop-down to standardize one or more variables.
-For example, in the diamonds data we may want to express price of a diamond per-carat.
-Select `carat` as the normalizing variable and `price` in the `Select variable(s)` box.
-You will see a summary statistics for the new variable `price_carat` in the main panel.
-So save changes click the `Store` button.

 ### Create

 Choose `Create` from the `Transformation type` drop-down.
 This is the most flexible command to create new or transformed variables.
-However, it also requires some knowledge or R-syntax.
+However, it also requires some basic knowledge or R-syntax.
 A new variable can be any function of other variables in the (active) data.
 Some examples are given below.
 In each example the name to the left of the `=` sign is the name of the new variable.
-On the right of the `=` sign you can include other variable names and basic R-functions.
+To the right of the `=` sign you can include other variable names and basic R-functions.
 After you have typed the command press return to create the new variable and press `Store` to add it to the dataset.

 1. Create a new variable z that is the difference between variables x and y in the data